Updated: Feb 13

 Different users have different preferences.
 Some artists find a polish paste works better then a polish liquid depending on their piece, and desired finish.

-There are a variety of options:
+There are a variety of sand paper options as well:

 - Wet/Dry sand paper